matteoferla/Fragmenstein/documentation/monster/monster.md

 ## Covalent

-If the `Chem.Mol` has a dummy atom (element symbol: `*` within RDKit and smiles, but `R` in a mol file and PDB file) and a molecule with a single atom is passed to `attachement` argument, then the covalent linker if absent in the hits is anchored to that atom.
+If the `Chem.Mol` has a dummy atom (element symbol: `*` within RDKit and smiles, but `R` in a mol file and PDB file) and a molecule with a single atom is passed to `attachment` argument, then the covalent linker if absent in the hits is anchored to that atom.
 The default dummy atom can be overridden with `Fragmenstein.dummy:Chem.Mol` and `Fragmenstein.dummy_symbol:str`.